aine-barry-sh/ViagogoCodeTest/ReadMe.txt

 This repository includes the eclipse java project for the code test as issued by Viagogo and a runnable .jar file.

-The raw code can be examined by directing to [address within]
+The raw code can be examined by directing to ViagogoCodeTest/Viagogo/src/viagogoCodeTest

 To run the code, run the following when in the same directory as the .jar file java -jar Viagogo.jar